jrhel/ParisBusMap/README.md

 The application could subsequently also:
 - Project the lines between their stops on street map
-- Include other methods of transport, e.g. Vélib' (i.e. bicyclee sharing) stations, the metro network, etc, and include them in th e applications functionabilities,
+- Include other methods of transport, e.g. Vélib' (i.e. bicycle sharing) stations, the metro network, etc, and include them in th e applications functionabilities,
 - Include timetables and real time journey planning.

 Bus lines will be scraped/ read & entered manually from https://www.eutouring.com/paris_bus_route_maps.html & https://en.wikipedia.org/wiki/RATP_bus_network.
 Their stops will be scraped/copy-pasted from https://www.bonjour-ratp.fr/en/c/arrets-bus/bus/ and machine fed into the applications database.